Nourishing Herbal Soup

 Tian Wei Signature does not provide an individual confinement soup package.
 We are unable to serve only herbal soups as the confinement diet may not be proper or complete when they only take the herbal soups.
 No matter which confinement package you choose, all of our traditional meals come with herbal soups.

-Do I need to separately order the
+Do I need to separately

 herbal soups from outside?